 Her explorations of these styles began primarily at string camps where musicians of all ages and backgrounds come together and share tunes--often 24 hours a day--through dusty summer fingers..
 She has spent numerous scattered weeks throughout the years soaking up tunes and traditions at these camps, and still attends under various roles; student, teacher, helper, coach, organizer.
 This was the door to her discovery of the community at Berklee College of Music, where she obtained a Bachelor's Degree in Performance on a full scholarship, with a minor in American Roots Music.

-Now living in the Bay Area, California, Sumaia currently performs with Jayme Stone’s Folklife, Laura Cortese and the Dance Cards, the Real Vocal String Quartet in Berkeley, CA, as a duo with award-winning Canadian fiddler, Adrianna Ciccone, and also with various other projects across the United States.
+Now living in the Bay Area, California, Sumaia currently performs with Jayme Stone’s Folklife, Laura Cortese and the Dance Cards, the Real Vocal String Quartet, as a duo with award-winning Canadian fiddler, Adrianna Ciccone, and also with various other projects across the United States.

 As a fiddler, Sumaia is always exploring the convergence of the many styles that breed modern fiddling.